30DaysOf/data-science-day/docs/src/content/docs/week-1/4-supervised-machine-learning.md

 ### Algorithm Selection

 There are many types of Supervised Machine Learning algorithms that are suited to different kinds of problems, for instance regression or classification.
-The type of algorithm you choose will depend on factors like the relationships within the data *(is the relationship with the output linear?)*, the number of groups you want to categorise things into *(is it binary? or are there more categories?)*, and the complexitiy of the relationships within the data *(does your project require deep learning?)*
+The type of algorithm you choose will depend on factors like the relationships within the data *(is the relationship with the output linear?)*, the number of groups you want to categorise things into *(is it binary? or are there more categories?)*, and the complexity of the relationships within the data *(does your project require deep learning?)*

-Some of the different algorithms you should consider are: Decission Trees and Random Forests, Neural Networks, Linear Regression, Logisitc Regression, and Support Vector Machines.
+Some of the different algorithms you should consider are: Decision Trees and Random Forests, Neural Networks, Linear Regression, Logistic Regression, and Support Vector Machines.

 ### Model Creation